 He has been ordained through World Christianship Ministries.

 Filled with the Holy Spirit, Pastor Wayne studies and shares the Holy Bible both in word and in deed.
 He makes sure people know he is fallible but striving to be the best he can be with the help of the Holy Spirit.
 His heart is full of God's love and he wants to share it with as many people as he possibly can.
 (Come, listen, and follow the leading of the Holy Spirit.)

 In May of 2012 Pastor Wayne was diagnosed with base of tongue cancer.
 For six months he was unable to fill the pulpit due to the chemo and radiation and surgeries.
 His treatments were done by both the VA of White River Junction Vermont as well as Dartmouth Hitchcock Norris Cotton Cancer Center and he has fully recovered.
 During this time period his daughter Marie, a newlywed, came and stayed with him to help care for him.
-Pastor Wayne says he has been blessed with a wonderful son-in-law (Daniel Bucciano) who told his new wife that her place was with her dad.

 The Bristol Baptist Church family showed the love of Christ to Pastor Wayne and his family during this time period by making sure there was someone that would be able to drive him to his cancer treatments each and every day as Devona has a vision problem and can not see well enough to drive.
 Not only did the Bristol Baptist Church family show Christ's love, but so did the ABCVNH denomination.
 They were more than willing to not only pray, but to send people to help Jeff with the task of sharing Christ on Sunday mornings, and with financial support.